 In this case, the 16-character token is stored in the IDM repository, in the jsonstorage table.
-To use this feature, copy /path/to/openidm/samples/example-configurations/self-service/jsonstore.json to your project's conf/ directory.
-This file stores the configuration for the uuid token and includes the following settings:
+The configuration for the uuid token is stored in the /conf/jsonstore.json file and includes the following settings:

-- entryExpireSeconds-the amount of time before the password reset URL expires. - cleanupDwellSecondsliteral-how often the server checks for and expires tokens.
+- entryExpireSeconds-the amount of time before the password reset URL expires. - cleanupDwellSeconds-how often the server checks for and expires tokens.

-The value of cleanupDwellSecondsliteral should be a fraction of entryExpireSeconds so that expiration occurs close to the expected expiration time.
+The value of cleanupDwellSeconds should be a fraction of entryExpireSeconds so that expiration occurs close to the expected expiration time.
 The check is performed on a periodic basis.